zenalytiks/dash-calendar-timeline/README.md

 Dash Calendar Timeline is a Dash component library.

+A custom component for rendering react-calendar-timeline in Dash Apps.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation
 2. Run `python usage.py`